pubmania/a_diabetics_journal/docs/index.md

 ## Background

-!!! abstract "My understanding of Diabetes"
+!!! site-abstract "My understanding of Diabetes"
     The best way to view diabetes is to see it as an *"allergy"* to excessive carbs in the diet of a diabetic and the *"allergic reaction"* is **insulin resistance** which in turn results in increased blood sugar levels.
 Going low carb helps one avoid the "allergic reaction" thus bringing blood glucose in normal range.

 I was diagnosed with Type 2 Diabetes in October'2010.
 Since then I followed all the advice on diet from doctors and health nutritionalists which can mostly be summarised thus: